 To install, connect the telemetry cable between the autopilot and the FLVSS/MLVSS sensor, then use the cable supplied with your receiver or supplied with the FLVSS/MLVSS sensor to connect the FLVSS/MLVSS sensor to the Smart Port connector of your X-series receiver:

-For both receivers, the same servo telemetry cable is used.
+For both the X4R and the X8R configuration, the same servo telemetry cable is used.
 This is because in both cases the autopilot is directly connected to the LiPo sensor instead of the receiver.

 FrSky Telemetry Configuration in Mission Planner¶